pin0S/Swift-notes/README.md

 # 100 Days of SwiftUI

-**Up to: Day 16**

 ### Notes:

+**Up to: Day 17**

-\*removed days, so I can better put data into categories.
+*removed days, so I can better put data into categories.

-\*Fark me day 13 had so much content, I couldn’t be bothered taking notes.
+*Fark me day 13 had so much content, I couldn’t be bothered taking notes.
 I’ll add notes as I come across protocols in the projects section (just going to let it marinate for now)

+*added xCode tips at the top

 ## Fun facts